 Hiking from the West Trailhead

 This hike started at the west trailhead and took the Castle Trail to the Walker’s Dream Trail and the proposed site of the Summer White House envisioned by John B. Walker.
-Backtracking on the Castle Trail, the next detour was the Two Dog Trail.
+Backtracking on the Castle Trail, the next out-and-back detour was the Two Dog Trail.
 Back on the Castle Trail, the route continued to the Meadow Trail, the Old Ute Trail, and the Devil’s Elbow loop Trail.
 Finishing the loops and moving back to the Meadow Trail then led to the Tower Trail, featuring the wooden tower at the top of Mt.
 Falcon and the Eagle’s Eye shelter and overlook.
 The remainder of the hike was heading back to the parking lot at the west trailhead.
 Total distance: 6.1 miles (10.3 km)

 Other Mount Falcon Park Hiking Information